Here is the context and the question Jesus is responding to:

 Jesus is also indicating that his disciples were hungry.
 It should be noted that Jesus and his disciples were traveling from town to town in order to spread the teachings of love for the Supreme Being.
 Jesus and his assisting students were traveling through harsh terrain and thus needed to eat in order to keep their strength - just as David's followers were "in need."

-This statement indicates that David was outside of the mainstream ecclesiastical Jewish priesthood just as Jesus was.
-While both David and Jesus certainly accepted offering food to the Supreme Being as stated by each in other verses, it is indicated here that neither accepted the official positions within the ecclesiastical Jewish institutions.
-This is because God's representative is chosen by the Supreme Being - not some official council representing a sectarian institution.
+This statement indicates that David was outside of the mainstream institutional Mosaic priesthood just as Jesus was.
+While both David and Jesus certainly accepted offering food to the Supreme Being as stated by each in other verses, it is indicated here that neither accepted the official positions within the Mosaic institutions.
+This is because God's representative is chosen by the Supreme Being.

-Instead of seeing this, many sectarian institutions and their teachers will teach that the observance of these days is spiritual life in itself.
+Instead of seeing this, some will teach that the observance of these days is spiritual life in itself.
 This is basically saying that the goal is to become disciplined for the sake of being disciplined.
 This makes no sense.
 It is like saying that disciplined is an aim within itself.

 "But all their acts are done in order to be seen by others: They widen their phylacteries and lengthen the tassels on fringes of their robes.
 And they like the places of honor at the feasts; and the important seats in the synagogues.
 And in the markets they like being called ‘Teacher, teacher’ by others."
 (Matt.
 23:5-7)Either approach - observing holy days as the end in itself or seeing them as a means to impress others - are condemned here by Jesus.

 Furthermore, someone who is utilizing their time and strength to serve the Supreme Being has already accomplished the goal of the observance of these holy days.
 They are already working to please the Supreme Being.